Nicotiana rustica

 Highest concentrations and yields of nicotine were produced with dressings of 50 kg/ha each of N and P and 75 kg K, or 150 kg each of N and K, or 150 kg N and 225 kg P. Further increase in application rates did not produce proportional increases in yields.

-34. Douglas, G. C. and Keller, W. A. and Setterfield, G., Somatic Hybridization between Nicotiana Rustica and N. Tabacum.
-I. Isolation and Culture of Protoplasts and Regeneration of Plants from Cell Cultures of Wild-Type and Chlorophyll-Deficient Strains, Canadian Journal of Botany, vol. 59, no. 2, pp. 208--219, February 1981. doi: 10.1139/b81-032.
+Douglas, G. C. and Keller, W. A. and Setterfield, G., Somatic Hybridization between Nicotiana Rustica and N. Tabacum.
+I. Isolation and Culture of Protoplasts and Regeneration of Plants from Cell Cultures of Wild-Type and Chlorophyll-Deficient Strains, Canadian Journal of Botany, vol. 59, no. 2, pp. 208--219, February 1981.

 Preliminary to somatic hybridization between chlorophyll-deficient mutants of Nicotiana rustica and N. tabacum conditions for cell culture, protoplast production and culture and induction of morphogenesis were established.
 Callus and suspension cultures from wild-type and chlorophyll-deficient strains of both species were established and maintained on Murashige and Skoog medium containing either 2,4-dichlorophenoxyacetic acid (2,4-D) or naphthaleneacetic acid (NAA).
 The chlorophyll-deficient phenotype was evident in cultures derived from mutants of both species.
 Protoplasts were readily obtained from cell cultures with N. rustica outyielding N. tabacum and mutant cells of the latter substantially outyielding the wild-type cells.
 In Nagata and Takebe medium protoplasts regenerated cells walls and 60–80\% divided and formed cell colonies.
 Protoplasts from cultures on 2,4-D medium were healthier but slower to divide than those from cultures grown on an NAA-supplemented medium.
 Protoplasts derived from 2,4-D-grown cells also gave rise to proembryo-like structures.
 Shoot and root organogenesis could be induced in cell colonies obtained from both suspension cultures and protoplasts of mutant and wild-type N. rustica.
 With albino N. tabacum only cell colonies from cell suspension showed morphogenic potential.
 Maximum frequencies of colonies forming shoots were 77\% for N. rustica cv. chlorotica and 100\% for albino N. tabacum.
 The morphogenic capacity of colonies from 2,4-D-grown cells was greater than from cells grown on NAA.
 Morphogenic capacity of both species declined with increasing age of the suspension cultures.
 Roots were induced on shoots of the wild type in both species as well as in the chlorophyll-deficient N. rustica mutant.

-35. Drake, Katherine E. and Moore, J. Michael and Bertrand, Paul and Fortnum, Bruce and Peterson, Paul and Lewis, Ramsey S., Black Shank Resistance and Agronomic Performance of Flue-Cured Tobacco Lines and Hybrids Carrying the Introgressed Nicotiana Rustica Region, Wz, Crop Science, vol. 55, no. 1, pp. 79--86, 2015. doi: 10.2135/cropsci2014.02.0164.
+Drake, Katherine E. and Moore, J. Michael and Bertrand, Paul and Fortnum, Bruce and Peterson, Paul and Lewis, Ramsey S., Black Shank Resistance and Agronomic Performance of Flue-Cured Tobacco Lines and Hybrids Carrying the Introgressed Nicotiana Rustica Region, Wz, Crop Science, vol. 55, no. 1, pp. 79--86, 2015.

 Black shank, caused by Phytophthora nicotianae, is one of the most important diseases affecting tobacco (Nicotiana tabacum L.) production in the United States.
 Genetic mechanisms are needed that provide resistance to current races and that can be combined into cultivars that provide high yields of cured leaf with acceptable quality.
 Previous research identified DNA markers associated with an introgressed N. rustica genomic region (designated as Wz) found to contribute to resistance to race 0 and race 1 isolates.
 Objectives of the current research were to use DNA markers to transfer Wz into the elite genetic background of flue-cured tobacco cultivar K 326 and to develop nearly isogenic lines and hybrids with and without the race 0 immunity gene Php.
 These materials were evaluated in multiple environments for black shank resistance, yield, and quality characteristics.
 Wz was observed to positively affect resistance in the seven diverse disease environments tested.
 Genotypes in which Wz was combined with Php exhibited the greatest levels of resistance.
 No evidence of a negative relationship between Wz and yield and/or quality was observed.
 Data suggest commercial value for Wz in flue-cured tobacco-breeding programs with the goal of developing high-yielding tobacco cultivars with resistance to race 0 and race 1.
 Further studies are necessary to determine the durability of Wz-mediated resistance, however.

-36. Ghader, Habibi and Zienab, Sadeghipour and Roghieh, Hajiboland, Effect of Salicylic Acid on Tobacco (Nicotiana Rustica) Plant Under Drought Conditions, vol. 7, no. 25, pp. 17--28, January 2015. url: https://www.sid.ir/paper/159996/fa.
+Ghader, Habibi and Zienab, Sadeghipour and Roghieh, Hajiboland, Effect of Salicylic Acid on Tobacco (Nicotiana Rustica) Plant Under Drought Conditions, vol. 7, no. 25, pp. 17--28, January 2015.

 {$<$}P dir=ltr align=left{$>$}Drought stress impact photosynthesis and stomatal conductance, and may reduce the overall production capacity of plants.
 Since exogenous application of salicylic acid (SA) can partially alleviatebe increased the negative effects tolerance of drought stress by improve the metabolism pathways and increase the net photosynthesison plant photosynthesis and metabolism, the main objective of this study was to clarify the roles of SA in enhancing 28 days tobacco (Nicotiana rustica Basmas) tolerance to drought stress (50\% FC).
 The results indicated that foliar application of SA (0.5 mM) influenced negatively net CO\textsubscript{2} assimilation rate and stomatal conductance and led to reduction of shoot and root dry masses.
 In contrast, the stress did not reduce significantly the maximal quantum yield of photosystem II (PSII).
 This that can be explained by enhancement of efficiency for dissipation of excess photon energy in the PSII antenna, determined as non-photochemical quenching, and consequently further protection of PSII from photodamage.
 Thus, under more drought stress, the reduction of photosynthesis of tobacco plants was due mainly to reduction of stomatal conductance.
 Under water-deficient conditions, plants showed an increase in chlorophyll a and amino acids concentrations in the leaves when treated with SA while this change for net photosynthesis was negligible.
 Our results indicated showed that the foliar application of SA had no ameliorative effect on tobacco growth under drought stress, because its effect on elevation of transpiration rate did not increase net photosynthesis under drought condition.{$<$}?xml:namespace prefix = o ns = urn:schemas-microsoft-com:office:office /{$><$}o:p{$><$}/o:p{$>$}{$<$}/P{$>$}

-37. Hunt, Warren F. and Loomis, Robert S., Carbohydrate-Limited Growth Kinetics of Tobacco (Nicotiana Rustica L.) Callus 1, Plant Physiology, vol. 57, no. 5, pp. 802--805, May 1976. doi: 10.1104/pp.57.5.802.
+Hunt, Warren F. and Loomis, Robert S., Carbohydrate-Limited Growth Kinetics of Tobacco (Nicotiana Rustica L.) Callus 1, Plant Physiology, vol. 57, no. 5, pp. 802--805, May 1976.

 Logistic curves were fitted to sigmoidal growth data obtained from tobacco (Nicotiana rustica L.) callus grown on media prepared with 0.1, 0.03, 0.01, and 0.003 m sucrose.
 Analysis of the growth curves indicated that final yields and specific growth rates were influenced by the initial sucrose concentration.
 Growth yields from the four treatments were similar (0.61 ± 0.04 gram dry tissue per gram sucrose supplied).
 Initial specific growth rates exhibited a Michaelis-Menten dependency on initial sucrose concentration such that the Vmax = 0.18 g g−1 day−1 and Km = 0.0037 m sucrose.

-38. Katba, P. J. and Pandor, B. L. and Gediya, L. N., Genetic Association among Different Characters in Tobacco (Nicotiana Rustica L.), Journal of Pharmacognosy and Phytochemistry, vol. 8, no. 1, pp. 146--148, 2019. url: https://www.phytojournal.com/archives/2019.v8.i1.6714/genetic-association-among-different-characters-in-tobacco-ltemgtnicotiana-rustica-ltemgtl.
+Katba, P. J. and Pandor, B. L. and Gediya, L. N., Genetic Association among Different Characters in Tobacco (Nicotiana Rustica L.), Journal of Pharmacognosy and Phytochemistry, vol. 8, no. 1, pp. 146--148, 2019.

 Forty genotypes of tobacco (Nicotiana rustica L.) studied for correlations and path analysis during 2012-13.
 The estimates of correlation coefficient revealed that cured leaf yield was positively correlated at both genotypic and phenotypic levels with days to flowering, number of leaves per plant, plant height, days to maturity, leaf length and leaf width, while it was negatively correlated with leaf thickness and reducing sugar content.
 Path analysis based on genotypic correlation showed that number of leaves per plant, plant height and leaf length are important characters that exerted considerable direct effect on cured leaf yield revealing scope for considering these characters in selection programme for bringing out desired improvement in tobacco yield.

-39. Katba, P. J. and Hadiya, R. G. and Kapadia, V. N. and Patel, D. C. and Patel, A. D., Genetics Studies on Yield and Pharmaceutical Quality Parameters in Tobacco (Nicotiana Rustica L.), Journal of Pharmacognosy and Phytochemistry, vol. 6, no. 1, pp. 399--404, 2017. url: https://www.phytojournal.com/archives/2017.v6.i1.1106/genetics-studies-on-yield-and-pharmaceutical-quality-parameters-in-tobacco-nicotiana-rustica-l.
+Katba, P. J. and Hadiya, R. G. and Kapadia, V. N. and Patel, D. C. and Patel, A. D., Genetics Studies on Yield and Pharmaceutical Quality Parameters in Tobacco (Nicotiana Rustica L.), Journal of Pharmacognosy and Phytochemistry, vol. 6, no. 1, pp. 399--404, 2017.

 Tobacco is one of the world’s creditable crops.
 This relevant study significant and desirable determine of variability due variance of specific combining ability (sca) suspend significantly for all the traits under study indicating the importance of non-additive gene action for the inheritance of these characters.
 As variance due to both GCA and SCA were found significant for most of the character appeared to be under the influence of both additive and non-additive gene actions.
 The estimates of gca effects suggested those parents, GC 1, AR 72, Motihari Hemti and Sel.15-16 were good general combiners for cured leaf yield and its related attributes.
 The estimates of sca effects indicated that the cross GC 1, AR 72, Motihari Hemti and Sel.15-16 were the most promising for cured leaf yield and some of its related traits.
 The success of any breeding programme largely depends on choice of parents and breeding procedure adopted.
 Persistent efforts are being made to improve yield and yield contributing characters in tobacco through hybridization.

-40. Laszlo, Csaba and Kaminski, Kacper and Guan, Haifeng and Fatarova, Maria and Wei, Jianbing and Bergounioux, Alexandre and Schlage, Walter K. and {Schorderet-Weber}, Sandra and Guy, Philippe A. and Ivanov, Nikolai V. and Lamottke, Kai and Hoeng, Julia, Fractionation and Extraction Optimization of Potentially Valuable Compounds and Their Profiling in Six Varieties of Two Nicotiana Species, Molecules, vol. 27, no. 22, pp. 8105, January 2022. doi: 10.3390/molecules27228105.
+Laszlo, Csaba and Kaminski, Kacper and Guan, Haifeng and Fatarova, Maria and Wei, Jianbing and Bergounioux, Alexandre and Schlage, Walter K. and {Schorderet-Weber}, Sandra and Guy, Philippe A. and Ivanov, Nikolai V. and Lamottke, Kai and Hoeng, Julia, Fractionation and Extraction Optimization of Potentially Valuable Compounds and Their Profiling in Six Varieties of Two Nicotiana Species, Molecules, vol. 27, no. 22, pp. 8105, January 2022.

 There is an increasingly urgent call to shift industrial processes from fossil fuel feedstock to sustainable bio-based resources.
 This change becomes of high importance considering new budget requirements for a carbon-neutral economy.
 Such a transformation can be driven by traditionally used plants that are able to produce large amounts of valuable biologically relevant secondary metabolites.
 Tobacco plants can play a leading role in providing value-added products in remote areas of the world.
 In this study, we propose a non-exhaustive list of compounds with potential economic interest that can be sourced from the tobacco plant.
 In order to optimize extraction methodologies, we first analyzed their physico-chemical properties using rapid solubility tests and high-resolution microfractionation techniques.
 Next, to identify an optimal extraction for a selected list of compounds, we compared 13 different extraction method–solvent combinations.
 We proceeded with profiling some of these compounds in a total of six varieties from Nicotiana tabacum and Nicotiana rustica species, identifying the optimal variety for each.
 The estimated expected yields for each of these compounds demonstrate that tobacco plants can be a superior source of valuable compounds with diverse applications beyond nicotine.
 Among the most interesting results, we found high variability of anatabine content between species and varieties, ranging from 287 to 1699 µg/g.
 In addition, we found that CGA (1305 µg/g) and rutin (7910 µg/g) content are orders of magnitude lower in the Burley variety as compared to all others.

-41. Matusiewicz, E., Obtaining nicotine from Nicotiana rustica., Tyton, Warszawa, vol. 6, no. 9-10, pp. 6--7, 1950. url: https://www.cabdirect.org/cabdirect/abstract/19511602903.
+Matusiewicz, E., Obtaining nicotine from Nicotiana rustica., Tyton, Warszawa, vol. 6, no. 9-10, pp. 6--7, 1950.

 In two years' experiments with seven varieties of N. rustica, chosen beforehand for their high content of nicotine, the highest yield of nicotine was obtained from Pomorska Selection 4 and the highest average yield of nicotine for the two years from the hybrid Czerbl x Selvaggio 85/10.

-42. Mench, M. and Tancogne, J. and Gomez, A. and Juste, C., Cadmium Bioavailability to Nicotiana Tabacum L., Nicotiana Rustica L., and Zea Mays L. Grown in Soil Amended or Not Amended with Cadmium Nitrate, Biology and Fertility of Soils, vol. 8, no. 1, pp. 48--53, July 1989. doi: 10.1007/BF00260515.
+Mench, M. and Tancogne, J. and Gomez, A. and Juste, C., Cadmium Bioavailability to Nicotiana Tabacum L., Nicotiana Rustica L., and Zea Mays L. Grown in Soil Amended or Not Amended with Cadmium Nitrate, Biology and Fertility of Soils, vol. 8, no. 1, pp. 48--53, July 1989.

 Mature (flowering) tobacco (Nicotiana tabacum cv.
 PBD6, Nicotiana rustica cv.
 Brasilia) and maize (Zea mays cv.
 INRA 260) plants were grown in an acid sandy-clay soil, enriched to 5.4 mg Cd kg−1 dry weight soil with cadmium nitrate.
 The plants were grown in containers in the open air.
 No visible symptoms of Cd toxicity developed on plant shoots over the 2-month growing period.
 Dry-matter yields showed that while the Nicotiana spp. were unaffected by the Cd application the yield of Z. mays decreased by 21\%.
 Cd accumulation and distribution in leaves, stems and roots were examined.
 In the control treatment (0.44 mg Cd kg−1 dry weight soil), plant Cd levels ranged from 0.4 to 6.8 mg kg−1 dry weight depending on plant species and plant parts.
 Soil Cd enrichment invariably increased the Cd concentrations in plant parts, which varied from 10.1 to 164 mg kg−1 dry weight.
 The maximum Cd concentrations occurred in the leaves of N. tabacum.
 In N. rustica 75\% of the total Cd taken up by the plant was transported to the leaves, and 81\% for N. tabacum irrespective of the Cd level in the soil.
 In contrast, the Cd concentrations in maize roots were almost five times higher than those in the leaves.
 More than 50\% of the total Cd taken up by maize was retained in the roots at both soil Cd levels.
 The Cd level in N. tabacum leaves was 1.5 and 2 times higher at the low and high Cd soil level, respectively, than that in N. rustica leaves, but no significant difference was found in root Cd concentrations between the two Nicotiana spp.

-43. Ninama, {\relax SD} and Gediya, {\relax KM} and Rathwa, {\relax MK} and Vaghela, {\relax GM}, Effect of Integrated Nutrient Management on Growth and Yield Parameters of Rustica Tobacco (Nicotiana Rustica L.) and Its Residual Impact on Succeeding Summer Green Gram (Vigna Radiata L.), The Pharma Innovation Journal, vol. 11, no. 9, pp. 2520--2528, 2022. url: https://www.thepharmajournal.com/archives/?year=2022&vol=11&issue=9&ArticleId=15853.
+Ninama, {\relax SD} and Gediya, {\relax KM} and Rathwa, {\relax MK} and Vaghela, {\relax GM}, Effect of Integrated Nutrient Management on Growth and Yield Parameters of Rustica Tobacco (Nicotiana Rustica L.) and Its Residual Impact on Succeeding Summer Green Gram (Vigna Radiata L.), The Pharma Innovation Journal, vol. 11, no. 9, pp. 2520--2528, 2022.

 The present research work entitled “Effect of integrated nutrient management on growth and yield parameters of rustica tobacco (Nicotiana rustica L.) and its residual impact of succeeding summer green gram (Vigna radiata L.)” a field experiment was conducted during rabi and summer season of years 2020-21 and 2021-22 at Bidi Tobacco Research Station, Anand Agricultural University, Anand, Gujarat.
 The experimental field had an even topography with a gentle slope having good drainage and sandy loam in texture.
 The soil of the experimental field at 0-15 cm depth was low in organic carbon and available nitrogen, medium in available phosphorus and potassium and slightly alkaline in reaction.
 The ten integrated nutrient management treatments viz., T1: 100\% RDF (200-00-00 kg/ha), T2: 75\% RDF + 25\% N from FYM, T3: 75\% RDF + 25\% N from poultry manure, T4: 75\% RDF + 25\% N from castor cake, T5: 50\% RDF + 50\% N from FYM, T6: 50\% RDF + 50\% N from poultry manure, T7: 50\% RDF + 50\% N from castor cake, T8: 50\% RDF + 25\% N from FYM + Azotobacter, T9: 50\% RDF + 25\% N from poultry manure + Azotobacter, T10: 50\% RDF + 25\% N from castor cake + Azotobacter were tested in Randomized Block Design with four replications.
 Rustica tobacco variety GCT 3 was considered as main rabi crop and green gram variety GAM 5 was considered as summer residual crop.
 The experiment was conducted on the same site during both the years without changing randomization of treatments.
 Results of the experiment showed that growth parameters viz. plant height of rustica tobacco at 30, 60 DATP and at harvest was found non-significant due to influence of integrated nutrient management treatments during the years 2020-21, 2021-22 and on pooled basis.
 However, pooled analysis at 30 DATP showed significant result.
 Integrated nutrient management manifested their non-significant effect on leaf length and leaf width of rustica tobacco recorded at 30, 60 DATP and at harvest for the years 2020-21, 2021-22 and in pooled analysis under application of 75\% RDF + 25\% N from poultry manure (T3), respectively.
 In case of dry weight per unit leaf area the result was found non-significant during both the years (202221 \& 2021-22), but pooled analysis showed significant result in rustica tobacco.
 Cured leaf yield of rustica tobacco manifested significant result during both years (2022-21 \& 2021-22) and in pooled analysis under application of 75\% RDF + 25\% N from poultry manure (T3), respectively.
 In residual summer green gram plant height did not affected significantly due to integrated nutrient management treatments during years 2021, 2022 and on pooled basis.
 However, number of branches per plant and length of pods were found non-significant during both individual years (2021 and 2022) in residual summer green gram.
 Although, in pooled analysis number of branches per plant (5.39) and length of pods (8.21 cm) showed their significant influence in residual summer green gram under application of 50\% RDF + 50\% N from FYM (T5).
 Whereas in yield parameters of residual summer green gram viz. number of pods per plant, number of seeds per pod, test weight and harvest index was found non-significant due to integrated nutrient management during both the years (2021 \& 2022) and in pooled analysis.
 However, number of seeds per pod was found significant during pooled analysis.
 Seed and haulm yield of residual summer green gram was found significant due to various integrated nutrient management during both the individual years (2021 \& 2022) and in pooled analysis under application of 50\% RDF + 50\% N from FYM (T5).
 Interaction effect (Y x T) was found non-significant on all the growth parameters during the experiment.

-44. Panchal, Jalpa and Gedia, K. M., Effect of Different Management Practices on Growth, Yield Attributes and Yield of Rustica Tobacco., Trends in Biosciences, vol. 8, no. 17, pp. 4524--4527, 2015. url: https://www.researchgate.net/publication/352737292_Effect_of_Different_Management_Practices_on_Growth_Yield_Attributes_and_Yield_of_Rustica_Tobacco.
+Panchal, Jalpa and Gedia, K. M., Effect of Different Management Practices on Growth, Yield Attributes and Yield of Rustica Tobacco., Trends in Biosciences, vol. 8, no. 17, pp. 4524--4527, 2015.

 200 kg Ammonium Sulphate ha-1 and manual removal practice were the most effective for securing higher cured leaf yield and yield attributes which resulted into increased cured leaf yield to the tune of 21.11\% and 21.35\% respectively over control.
 Among different levels of management through fertilizers, maximum net realization (105533 ha-1) along with BCR value of 4.51 were obtained under...

-45. Parajuli, Suman and Patel, D A and Makwana, M G and Parmar, D J, Genetic Diversity Studies on Cured Leaf Yield and Its Components in Rustica Tobacco [Nicotiana Rustica (L.)], pp. 5, 2015.
+Parajuli, Suman and Patel, D A and Makwana, M G and Parmar, D J, Genetic Diversity Studies on Cured Leaf Yield and Its Components in Rustica Tobacco [Nicotiana Rustica (L.)], pp. 5, 2015.

 Study on genetic diversity was carried out with 40 genotypes of rustica tobacco (Nicotiana rustica L.) using Mahalanobis D² statistics at Bidi Tobacco Research Station, Anand Agricultural University, Anand (Gujarat) during rabi, 2012-2013.
 The 40 genotypes were grouped into 16 clusters based on D² analysis.
 The cluster II and V had maximum and clusters VIII, X, XI, XIII, XIV, XV and XVI had the minimum number of genotypes.
 The highest inter cluster distance (D2 =1979.3) was observed between cluster XII and XV and the lowest (D2 =133.37) between clusters IIIand VII.
 Cluster XII (D2 =173.45) had exhibited highest intra cluster distance and the lowest was observed in cluster XIII, X, XI, XIII, XIV, XV and XVI (D2 =0).
 The character nicotine content (17.46 \%), days to flowering (14.73 \%), reducing sugar content (11.43\%), cured leaf yield (10.90 \%) and plant height (10.88 \%) contributed much to the total genetic divergence.
 On the basis of cluster mean, cluster XIII was superior for cured leaf yield (144.76 g) and nicotine content (4.50 \%).
 The maximum number of leaves per plant (16.66) was observed in cluster XIV, while cluster IX sowed superiority for plant height (72.25 cm).
 The cluster XVI and VII showed highest quality for leaf length (44.46 cm) and leaf breadth (38.53 cm), respectively.
 The cluster XV had desirable rating in respect to days to flowering (29.33) and days to maturity (105.00).
 The cluster VIII was best for leaf thickness, while cluster IV and X were found outstanding for chloride content (2.49 \%) and reducing sugar content (3.76\%), respectively.
 Thus, the genotypes involved in these clusters may be taken into consideration for better parents for generating variability for the respective character and their rational improvement.

-46. Pateli, H N, Effect of Biparental Mating and Extent of Genetic Variability in Tobacco (Nicotiana Rustica L.), Green Farming, vol. 1, no. 2, pp. 158--160, March 2010.
+Pateli, H N, Effect of Biparental Mating and Extent of Genetic Variability in Tobacco (Nicotiana Rustica L.), Green Farming, vol. 1, no. 2, pp. 158--160, March 2010.

 S .
 Proginies of North Carolina design lll from two crosses of to bacco viz.,GC 1 x Rangpur (cross l) and GCT 3 x GC 1 (cross ll)along with theirselfed progenies ( F.) were evaluated in field.
 Mean characteristics values of progenies of NCD lllwere significantly superior for most of the characters as compared to their F. progenies.
 The additive variances for yield and plant height in both crosses and for days toflower in cross I and dominance variance for plani height in cross llwere found significant.

-47. Popova, Venelina and Ivanova, Tanya and Stoyanova, Albena and Nikolova, Violeta and Hristeva, Tsveta and Zheljazkov, Valtcho D., GC-MS Composition and Olfactory Profile of Concretes from the Flowers of Four Nicotiana Species, Molecules, vol. 25, no. 11, pp. 2617, January 2020. doi: 10.3390/molecules25112617.
+Popova, Venelina and Ivanova, Tanya and Stoyanova, Albena and Nikolova, Violeta and Hristeva, Tsveta and Zheljazkov, Valtcho D., GC-MS Composition and Olfactory Profile of Concretes from the Flowers of Four Nicotiana Species, Molecules, vol. 25, no. 11, pp. 2617, January 2020.

 The genus Nicotiana (Solanaceae) includes over 70 species, with a long history of traditional use; many of them are nowadays used in bioengineering, biosynthesis, molecular biology, and other studies, while common tobacco, N. tabacum L., is one of the most economically important industrial crops worldwide.
 Although Nicotiana species have been extensively investigated, relatively less research has focused on flowers, especially research related to obtaining aromatic products for cosmetic and perfumery use.
 On the other hand, there is evidence that Nicotiana flowers accumulate various secondary metabolites with a distinct aroma and biological activities, and the flowers represent a biomass available in sufficient quantities.
 Therefore, this study aimed to determinate the chemical composition (by GC-MS) and the olfactory profiles of a specific type of natural aromatic product (concrete), obtained from the flowers of four Nicotiana species, in a direct comparison between them.
 The yields of extracted concrete were sufficiently high, varying between the species, 1.4\% (N. rustica L.), 2.5\% (N. glutinosa L.), 1.6\% (N. alata Link\&Otto genotype with white flowers), 2.7\% (N. alata genotype with pink flowers), 3.2\% (N. tabacum, Oriental type), and 5.2\% (N. tabacum, Virginia type).
 The major components of the obtained concretes belonged to different chemical classes: N. rustica and N. tabacum (OR), the hydrocarbons n-tetratriacontane (14.5\%; 15.0\%) and n-triacontane (12.1\%; 13.3\%), and 3-methyl-pentanoic acid (11.1\%; 12.2\%); N. glutinosa, the diterpenes sclareol (25.9\%), 3-α-hydroxy-manool (16.3\%), and 13-epimanool (14.9\%); N. alata (WF), the phenylpropanoid terephthalic acid and di(2-ethylhexyl) ester (42.9\%); N. alata (PF), the diterpene tributyl acetylcitrate (30.7\%); and N. tabacum (FCV), the hydrocarbons n-hexacosane (12.9\%) and n-pentacosane (12.9\%).
 Each of the flower concretes revealed a characteristic odor profile.
 This is the first report about Nicotiana species as a source for obtaining flower concretes; these initial results about the concrete yield, olfactory profile, and chemical composition are a prerequisite for the possible processing of Nicotiana flowers into new aromatic products for use in perfumery and cosmetics.
 The study provides new data in favor of the potential of the four Nicotiana species as aromatic plants, as well as a possible alternative use of flowers, a valuable, but discarded, plant material in other applications.

-48. Prajapati, R B and Gediya, K M and Patel, D M, Feasibility of Vegetable Intercropping in Rustica Tobacco (Nicotiana Rustica L.) Under Middle Gujarat Conditions, Advances in Life Sciences, pp. 6, 2016.
+Prajapati, R B and Gediya, K M and Patel, D M, Feasibility of Vegetable Intercropping in Rustica Tobacco (Nicotiana Rustica L.) Under Middle Gujarat Conditions, Advances in Life Sciences, pp. 6, 2016.

 A field experiment was conducted at Bidi Tobacco Research Station, Anand Agricultural University, Anand, Gujarat during rabi season of 2013-14.
 The experiment consisted of ten treatments comprising of tobacco + vegetable crops like T1(TobaccoAlone), T2 (Tobacco + Cabbage, 1:2), T3 (Tobacco + Cauliflower, 1:2), T4 (Tobacco + Onion, 1:2), T5 (Tobacco + Garlic, 1:3), T6 (Tobacco + Radish, 1:3), T7 (Tobacco + Beet, 1:3), T8 (Tobacco + Fennugreek, 1:9), T9 (Tobacco + Spinach, 1:3) and T10 (Tobacco + Coriander, 1:3) was tried out in a RBD with four replications.
 Cured leaf yield (3633 kg ha-1) of tobacco was significantly higher with tobacco + garlic over sole tobacco.
 Tobacco equivalent yield (7762 kg ha-1) was significantly the highest with tobacco + spinach over sole tobacco.
 Increase in tobacco equivalent yield was 154 \% over rest of the treatments including sole tobacco.
 Net return ( 213678 ha-1) was higher with tobacco + spinach with 1:2.9 BCR ratio.
 It was concluded that higher tobacco equivalent yield and net returns could be achieved with tobacco + spinach, an economical viable intercropping system for tobacco belt of Middle Gujarat.

-49. Prather, Charles W. and Sisler, Edward C., Glycine and Glyoxylate Decarboxylation in Nicotiana Rustica Roots, Phytochemistry, vol. 11, no. 5, pp. 1637--1647, May 1972. doi: 10.1016/0031-9422(72)85011-8.
+Prather, Charles W. and Sisler, Edward C., Glycine and Glyoxylate Decarboxylation in Nicotiana Rustica Roots, Phytochemistry, vol. 11, no. 5, pp. 1637--1647, May 1972.

 Glycine was decarboxylated only by intact mitochondria to yield carbon dioxide, formaldehyde, and ammonia, probably present as pyridoxamine phosphate.
-The formaldehyde could become incorporated into serine, via N5N10 methylene-FH4, and a requirement was demonstrated for pyridoxal phosphate.
+The formaldehyde could become incorporated into serine, via N5N10 methylene-FH4, and a requirement was demonstrated for pyridoxal phosphate.
 Similarly, glyoxylate with pyridoxamine phosphate was also decarboxylated to formaldehyde and carbon dioxide.
 Glyoxylate could be decarboxylated by at least two additional pathways.
 One consisted of oxidative decarboxylation yielding formate and carbon dioxide, and requiring thiamine pyrophosphate, manganese ions, and oxygen.
 The other consisted of glyoxylate condensation with 2-oxoglutarate, yielding carbon dioxide and an intermediate which, upon decarboxylation, appeared to be hydroxylevulinic acid.

-50. Röper, W. and Schulz, M. and Chaouiche, E. and Meloh, K. A., Nicotine Production by Tissue Cultures of Tobacco as Influenced by Various Culture Parameters, Journal of Plant Physiology, vol. 118, no. 5, pp. 463--470, April 1985. doi: 10.1016/S0176-1617(85)80206-6.
+Röper, W. and Schulz, M. and Chaouiche, E. and Meloh, K. A., Nicotine Production by Tissue Cultures of Tobacco as Influenced by Various Culture Parameters, Journal of Plant Physiology, vol. 118, no. 5, pp. 463--470, April 1985.

 Tissue culture systems of tobacco (Nicotiana tabacum L., Nicotiana rustica L.) are described, in which up to 5\% and more nicotine accumulated on a dry weight basis.
 Maximum amounts of nicotine (5.3 \%, yield 920 mg/1) were detected in mixotrophic green cell suspensions of a newly developed flue-cured tobacco cultivar (N. tabacum cv.
 Delcrest X cv.
 McNair 133).
 This cultivar also showed maximum nicotine content compared to other strains when cultured as callus or heterotrophic cell suspension.
 Nicotine content was increased up to 29-fold (2.
 9 \%, yield 360 mg/1) compared to the stock cultures, when a two- or three-stage culture was employed by reducing the auxin and cytokinin levels, raising medium sucrose to 40 gil and replacing ammonium nitrate by potassium nitrate in the production medium.
 Cells in 20 1 batch fermentor cultures accumulated up to 1 \% nicotine with a final yield of 28 mg/1, thus producing much less nicotine.

-51. Sabour, M. and Simmonds, J. and Setterfield, G., Variation in Nicotine Content of Cultured Cell Lines of Nicotiana Species and Their Somatic and Sexual Hybrids, Plant Breeding, vol. 97, no. 4, pp. 324--333, 1986. doi: 10.1111/j.1439-0523.1986.tb01073.x.
+Sabour, M. and Simmonds, J. and Setterfield, G., Variation in Nicotine Content of Cultured Cell Lines of Nicotiana Species and Their Somatic and Sexual Hybrids, Plant Breeding, vol. 97, no. 4, pp. 324--333, 1986.

 Several Nicotiana species, their intergeneric sexual and somatic hybrids were compared for their in vitro growth rate and nicotine content.
 Cell yield on a dry weight basis and HPLC analysis of their nicotine content revealed a very high variation within each cell line from parental, sexual and somatic hybrids for the two traits analyzed.
 The trigeneríc sexual hybrids (N. rustica × N. debneyi) × N. tabacum and only two of the N. rustica × N. tabacum somatic hybrid lines show a positive heterosis in nicotine content in vitro The in vitro growth rate and nicotine content did not demonstrate a statistically significant correlation.

-52. Woras, G. and Hashmi, E. A. and Karim, F. and Shahid, M. and Shah, S. A., Comparative Evaluation of Some Tobacco Varieties (Nicotiana rusticaL.), Pak Tobacco (Pakistan), 2004. url: https://agris.fao.org/search/en/records/6472434d53aa8c896303e74e.
+Woras, G. and Hashmi, E. A. and Karim, F. and Shahid, M. and Shah, S. A., Comparative Evaluation of Some Tobacco Varieties (Nicotiana rusticaL.), Pak Tobacco (Pakistan), 2004.

 Rustica tobacco varieties (Nicotiana rustica L.) were evaluated foryield and yield components at the Tobacco Research Station, Mardanduring the year 1997-98.
 The experiment was laid out according to ,Randomized Complete Block Design replicated thrice.
 The results revealedthat varieties were significantly different for all four characters studied.Variety Rustica-14 had maximum plant height.
 Maximum leaf size, numberof leaves/plant and cured leaf yield were exhibited by variety Rustica-13followed by variety Rustica-14.
 On the basis of better performance,varieties Rustica-13 and 14 are recommended for Mardan area.

-53. Zhang, Bo and Wang, Xiao-qin and Li, Xin and Ni, Yong-qing and Li, Hong-yu, Aluminum Uptake and Disease Resistance in Nicotiana Rustica Leaves, Ecotoxicology and Environmental Safety, vol. 73, no. 4, pp. 655--663, May 2010. doi: 10.1016/j.ecoenv.2009.12.028.
+Zhang, Bo and Wang, Xiao-qin and Li, Xin and Ni, Yong-qing and Li, Hong-yu, Aluminum Uptake and Disease Resistance in Nicotiana Rustica Leaves, Ecotoxicology and Environmental Safety, vol. 73, no. 4, pp. 655--663, May 2010.

 The comparative effectiveness of aluminum hydroxide and aluminum chloride has been studied in the development of bacterial wilt infection on leaves of Nicotiana rustica cv.
 Gansu yellow flower.
 We have analyzed the changes of foliar H2O2 content, as well as of non-enzymatic and enzymatic antioxidants under aluminum stress.
 Pretreatment with aluminum hydroxide before pathogen challenge reduced the development of Ralstonia solanacearum infection and decreased the extent of leaf injury.
 The pretreatment also reduced the Al uptake in comparison to pretreatment with aluminum chloride.
 H2O2 generation was significantly enhanced by pretreatment with aluminum hydroxide.
 Increased NADPH oxidase and superoxide dismutase activities were correlated with limited infection.
 Aluminum hydroxide pretreatment shifted the leaf redox homeostasis of AsA/DHA and GSH/GSSG toward oxidation, yielding higher oxidant levels than aluminum chloride before bacterial inoculation.
 The results support the idea that aluminum hydroxide induced H2O2 accumulation through non-enzymatic and enzymatic regulation, ultimately resulting in resistance to tobacco wilt disease.

-54. Zhao, Bo and Agblevor, Foster A. and K. C., Ritesh and Jelesko, John G., Enhanced Production of the Alkaloid Nicotine in Hairy Root Cultures of Nicotiana Tabacum L., Plant Cell, Tissue and Organ Culture (PCTOC), vol. 113, no. 1, pp. 121--129, April 2013. doi: 10.1007/s11240-012-0256-0.
+Zhao, Bo and Agblevor, Foster A. and K. C., Ritesh and Jelesko, John G., Enhanced Production of the Alkaloid Nicotine in Hairy Root Cultures of Nicotiana Tabacum L., Plant Cell, Tissue and Organ Culture (PCTOC), vol. 113, no. 1, pp. 121--129, April 2013.

 The utility of hairy root cultures to produce valuable phytochemicals could be improved by repartitioning more of the desired phytochemical into the spent culture media, thereby simplifying the bioprocess engineering associated with the purification of the desired phytochemical.
 The majority of nicotine produced by tobacco hairy root cultures is retained within roots, with lesser amounts exuded into the spent culture media.
 Reduced expression of the tobacco nicotine uptake permease (NUP1) results in significantly more nicotine accumulating in the media.
 Thus, NUP1-reduced expression lines provide a genetic means to repartition more nicotine into the culture media.
 The present study examined a wild type and a NUP1-reduced expression hairy root line during a variety of treatments to identify culture conditions that increased nicotine accumulation in the media.
 The NUP1-reduced expression line grew faster, used less oxygen, and exuded more nicotine into the media.
 Basification of the culture media associated with root growth resulted in a dramatic reduction in nicotine accumulation levels in the media, which was reversed by decreasing the pH of the media.
 Kinetic analysis of hairy root growth and nicotine accumulation in the media revealed a potential improvement in nicotine yields in the media by stimulating the branching of tobacco hairy roots.

-55. Kahl, Johannes and Siemens, David H. and Aerts, Rob J. and Gäbler, Ralph and Kühnemann, Frank and Preston, Catherine A. and Baldwin, Ian T., Herbivore-Induced Ethylene Suppresses a Direct Defense but Not a Putative Indirect Defense against an Adapted Herbivore, Planta, vol. 210, no. 2, pp. 336--342, January 2000. doi: 10.1007/PL00008142.
+Kahl, Johannes and Siemens, David H. and Aerts, Rob J. and Gäbler, Ralph and Kühnemann, Frank and Preston, Catherine A. and Baldwin, Ian T., Herbivore-Induced Ethylene Suppresses a Direct Defense but Not a Putative Indirect Defense against an Adapted Herbivore, Planta, vol. 210, no. 2, pp. 336--342, January 2000.

 Herbivory induces both direct and indirect defenses in plants; however, some combinations of these defenses may not be compatible.
 The jasmonate signal cascade activated both direct (nicotine accumulations) and indirect (mono- and sesquiterpene emissions) whole-plant defense responses in the native tobacco Nicotiana attenuata Torr.
 Ex Wats.
 Nicotine accumulations were proportional to the amount of leaf wounding and the resulting increases in jasmonic acid (JA) concentrations.
 However, when larvae of the nicotine-tolerant herbivore, Manduca sexta, fed on plants or their oral secretions were applied to leaf punctures, the normal wound response was dramatically altered, as evidenced by large (4- to 10-fold) increases in the release of (i) volatile terpenoids and (ii) ethylene, (iii) increased (4- to 30-fold) accumulations of endogenous JA pools, but (iv) decreased or unchanged nicotine accumulations.
 The ethylene release, which was insensitive to inhibitors of induced JA accumulation, was sufficient to account for the attenuated nicotine response.
 Applications of ethylene and ethephon suppressed the induced nicotine response and pre-treatment of plants with a competitive inhibitor of ethylene receptors, 1-methylcyclopropene, restored the full nicotine response.
 This ethylene burst, however, did not inhibit the release of volatile terpenoids.
 Because parasitoids of Manduca larvae are sensitive to the dietary intake of nicotine by their hosts, this ethylene-mediated switching from direct to a putative indirect defense may represent an adaptive tailoring of a plant's defense response.

-56. Baldwin, Ian T., Damage-Induced Alkaloids in Tobacco: Pot-Bound Plants Are Not Inducible, Journal of Chemical Ecology, vol. 14, no. 4, pp. 1113--1120, April 1988. doi: 10.1007/BF01019339.
+Baldwin, Ian T., Damage-Induced Alkaloids in Tobacco: Pot-Bound Plants Are Not Inducible, Journal of Chemical Ecology, vol. 14, no. 4, pp. 1113--1120, April 1988.

 Field-grown wild tobacco plants (Nicotiana sylvestris) were subjected to a defoliation regime designed to mimic the rate and amount of leaf mass removed by one tobacco hornworm per plant.
 Undamaged leaves on these plants undergo a dramatic (457\% for leaf position 5, 410\% for leaf position 8) increase in total leaf alkaloids compared to same-age and positioned control leaves on undamaged control plants.
 However, potted greenhouse-grown plants fail to exhibit the same damage-induced increase in alkaloid content.
 The greenhouse environment differs from the field environment in factors known to influence leaf alkaloid content, particularly soil N, P, K, near-UV radiation, and relative humidity.
 However, altering these environmental factors does not make potted plants able to increase their leaf alkaloid levels in response to defoliation.
 Transplanting plants into larger pots with more soil does allow the plants to respond to defoliation.
 Thirty days after transplanting, the plants are again unresponsive to damage, probably as a result of becoming “pot-bound.”
 This result suggests a mechanism for the induction response, specifically that leaf damage triggers synthesis of these alkaloids in the roots, and offers a potentially valuable experimental tool for the study of induced-plant defenses in tobacco and other plants that synthesize alkaloids in their root tissues.

-57. Raguso, Robert A and Levin, Rachel A and Foose, Susan E and Holmberg, Meredith W and McDade, Lucinda A, Fragrance Chemistry, Nocturnal Rhythms and Pollination “Syndromes” in Nicotiana, Phytochemistry, vol. 63, no. 3, pp. 265--284, June 2003. doi: 10.1016/S0031-9422(03)00113-4.
+Raguso, Robert A and Levin, Rachel A and Foose, Susan E and Holmberg, Meredith W and McDade, Lucinda A, Fragrance Chemistry, Nocturnal Rhythms and Pollination “Syndromes” in Nicotiana, Phytochemistry, vol. 63, no. 3, pp. 265--284, June 2003.

 GC–MS analyses of nocturnal and diurnal floral volatiles from nine tobacco species (Nicotiana; Solanaceae) resulted in the identification of 125 volatiles, including mono- and sesquiterpenoids, benzenoid and aliphatic alcohols, aldehydes and esters.
 Fragrance chemistry was species-specific during nocturnal emissions, whereas odors emitted diurnally were less distinct.
 All species emitted greater amounts of fragrance at night, regardless of pollinator affinity.
 However, these species differed markedly in odor complexity and emission rates, even among close relatives.
 Species-specific differences in emission rates per flower and per unit fresh or dry flower mass were significantly correlated; fragrance differences between species were not greatly affected by different forms of standardization.
 Flowers of hawkmoth-pollinated species emitted nitrogenous aldoximes and benzenoid esters on nocturnal rhythms.
 Four Nicotiana species in section Alatae sensu strictu have flowers that emit large amounts of 1,8 cineole, with smaller amounts of monoterpene hydrocarbons and α-terpineol on a nocturnal rhythm.
 This pattern suggests the activity of a single biosynthetic enzyme (1,8 cineole synthase) with major and minor products; however, several terpene synthase enzymes could contribute to total monoterpene emissions.
 Our analyses, combined with other studies of tobacco volatiles, suggest that phenotypic fragrance variation in Nicotiana is shaped by pollinator- and herbivore-mediated selection, biosynthetic pathway dynamics and shared evolutionary history.

-58. Wellington, Richard, Studies of Natural and Artifical Parthenogenesis in the Genus Nicotiana, The American Naturalist, vol. 47, no. 557, pp. 279--306, May 1913. doi: 10.1086/279349.
+Wellington, Richard, Studies of Natural and Artifical Parthenogenesis in the Genus Nicotiana, The American Naturalist, vol. 47, no. 557, pp. 279--306, May 1913.

 1. Seed giving plants true to the maternal species in the F1 generation accompanied by aborted seed probably hybrid in nature, was found when certain Nicotiana species were cross-fertilized.
 Hybrid plants and plants purely maternal were obtained from the same capsules in other crosses.
 2. The capsules of several Nicotiana species were caused to swell slightly by merely tickling them with a sharp-pointed instrument, but no seeds were produced.
 3. Abortive seed probably without embryos was produced by singeing young buds with a hot platinum wire, by the exposure of young plants to chloroform gas, and by cutting away a portion of the pistil and pollinating the stub both with and without the accompaniment of a germinative fluid.
 4. Abortive seed was produced by shortening the pistils of a flower and grafting the stigma end of another pistil on to the stub and pollinating the same.
 5. The ringing of the branches below a cluster of buds did not assist in the production of seed.
 6. No seed was produced by the simple methods of emasculation and decapitation of blossoms, except in one doubtful case of N. phumbaginifolia.
 7. It is likely that an agent inhibitory to the growth of pollen grains is present in the stigmatic fluids of certain species of the genus Nicotiana; at least, the pollen grains of N. suaveolens did not germinate in N. Forgetiana stigmatic fluid when placed within a Van Tieghem cell.
 8. The exposure of young N. rustica var. texana, plants to acetone gas caused the transformation Of the corollas and the stamens of most of the terminal flowers into leafy tissue; otherwise, except in the mentioned case of the chloroform, no results were secured by the use of anaesthetic and toxic gases.
 9. The injection of chemicals into the stems of tobacco plants was valueless in the production of seed.
 10. As no unquestionable case of parthenogenetic seed was produced in the several hundred trials, it seems very improbable that parthenogenesis exists in the genus Nicotiana-at least in the species tested.
 The seed obtained in the crosses which came true to the mother species is probably polyembryonic-the stimulus of development being imparted either by the penetrating pollen tubes or by a substance exuded from the same.